VenoMidas/redux-pizza-parlor/INSTRUCTIONS.md

  - See screen-one.png wireframe
  - [X] create component
  - [ ] display item on page

+ ----- Part 1 Above, Part 2 Below ---

- - [ ] add or remove pizza - can only add one send pizza object to `ADDTO_CART`
+ - [ ] add or remove pizza - can only add one, send pizza object to `ADDTO_CART` and price to `UPDATE_TOTAL`
+        - onClick call function addToCart (name can be whatever you want)
+            - dispatch({ type: 'ADDTO_CART', payload: pizza })
+            - dispatch({ type: 'UPDATE_TOTAL', payload: pizza.cost })
+                - keep an eye on type (string or number) for math to work
         - see wireframe for example (add changes to remove on click?)
+        - conditional rendering? for add/remove button? - simple toggle is fine to start

+- [ ] Oscar part 1
 ## CustomerInformation component
 - see screen-two.png wireframe
 - [X] create component